 We are a group of Philadelphia teachers and University of Pennsylvania faculty and students engaged in developing locally relevant and social justice oriented math curriculum with and for Philadelphia middle school math teachers.
 We are excited to share our work and invite you to join our professional learning community.
 We hope to be a resource for teachers currently using any math curriculum in Philadelphia.

-Please email us at email@example.com if you would like to attend any/all of these sessions!
+Please email us at email@example.com if you have any questions!